brunosez/PracticalMachineLearning_Project/README.md

 We put it as a function, to be able to use arguments to choose the training file.
 In fact a simple script is sufficent.

-We choose to suppress some variable tha where computed from other. here is the code used to achieve this suppression :
+We choose to suppress some variable that where computed from other (e.g min or max). here is the code used to achieve this suppression :

 ```